Samuel J. Tedesco

 Samuel J. Tedesco (February 21, 1915 – August 5, 2003) was an American politician, lawyer, and jurist who was the 96th Lieutenant Governor of Connecticut from 1963 to 1966.
 He also served as Mayor of Bridgeport and as a judge.

 Early life and career

 He was born to an Italian immigrant family in Bridgeport, Connecticut, the son of Joseph Tedesco and Elizabeth (née Gelormino) Tedesco.
+Following Elizabeth's death, Joseph married her sister, politician Jane Tedesco.
 He received his bachelor's degree from the University of Kentucky, and his law degree from Boston University.
-He was a member of the Connecticut House of Representatives from 1940-1942, and then fought in WWII, serving in the European theater in France and Belgium.
+He was a member of the Connecticut House of Representatives from 1941 to 1943, representing the city of Bridgeport alongside Milton J. Herman.
+He subsequently fought in WWII, serving in the European theater in France and Belgium.